Undergraduate Fees

 Creative Practice Package

-• Home licence access to Microsoft Office 365
+- Home licence access to Microsoft Office 365

-• Specialist software access, dependent on your programme
+- Specialist software access depending on programme

 Creative UK